Conforming Mortgage Lending Guidelines On Conventional Loans

 - Homebuyers with under 580 credit scores can qualify for FHA Loans with 10% down payment per HUD Guidelines

 - VA, FHA, USDA Loans are for owner occupant properties only

 - Conforming Mortgage Lending Guidelines allows for primary, second, and investment home financing

 - Down payment conforming mortgage lending guidelines is dependent on the type of conventional loan borrowers are applying for

-- First time home buyers is defined as a home buyer with no ownership in a home for the past three years
+- First time home buyers are defined as a home buyer with no ownership in a home for the past three years

-Investment conforming loans require 15% to 30% down payment depending on whether it is a single family home and/or multi-family property.
+Investment conforming loans require a 15% to 30% down payment depending on whether it is a single-family home and/or multi-family property.

 Benefits Of Conforming Versus FHA Loans